 Besides the normal class structure, Concordia’s Mathematics program offers opportunities for you to be a part of research in mathematics via the Presidential Showcase and local research conferences.
 Concordia students also can attend various mathematics and mathematics education conferences with the faculty such as the Mathematical Association of America or the National Council of Teachers of Mathematics, or the Nebraska Conference for Undergraduate Women in Mathematics held each year at the University of Nebraska.

-The Math Club and Pi Mu Epsilon Honor Society has been meeting with social and topical gatherings so you can meet others at Concordia as well as offer service to the community.
+The Math Club and Pi Mu Epsilon Honor Society have been meeting with social and topical gatherings so you can meet others at Concordia as well as offer service to the community.
 Also, many of our students have been accepted to spend their summers in undergraduate research at universities across the country where they meet other college students, do mathematical research, and get paid as well!